Xenon tetrachloride

 Xenon tetrachloride is an unstable inorganic compound with the chemical formula XeCl_{4}.
-Unlike other noble gas/halide compounds, it cannot be synthesized by simply combining the elements, by using a more-active halogenating agent, or by substitution of other halides on tetrahaloxenon compounds.
+Unlike most other noble gas/halide compounds, it cannot be synthesized by simply combining the elements, by using a more-active halogenating agent, or by substitution of other halides on tetrahaloxenon compounds.
 Instead, a decay technique can be used, starting with K^{129}ICl_{4}.
 The iodine-129 atom of the ^{129}ICl_{4}^{−} covalent cluster is radioactive and undergoes beta decay to become xenon-129.
 The resulting XeCl_{4} molecule has a square planar molecular geometry analogous to xenon tetrafluoride.

 Alternately, the product can be obtained by subjecting the elements to an electric discharge.

+Xenon dibromide is another noble-gas halide that can only be synthesized by the decay technique.